huytd/kanban-app/README.md

 The whole source code in this repository is just a desktop client, which you can actually use for **any** web-based application.

+_Note: I maintain my own version of [zserge/webview](https://github.com/zserge/webview) and [Boscop/web-view](https://github.com/Boscop/web-view), because I want to add some customized titlebar on macOS, and my code is ugly enough to create a PR on these repos._

 ## Instruction

 ### Step 1: Build the web application